kamesstory/AsanaTab/README.md

-# NOTE: this codebase has been deprecated in favor of a `Typescript`-first implementation.
+# NOTE: this codebase has been deprecated.
 However, I will continue monitoring and responding to the issues that are here.

 ## asana tab